CHAPTER SIX—DEPARTURE

 “You never took classes?”

-“Not really,” he said.
+“Not drawing classes, no.” He managed a thin smile.
 “But don’t ask me to draw anything non-mechanical.
 You’ll be disappointed.”

 The term had always seemed sour to him.
 James.
 That kid.
 The prodigy.
 Who beautifully understood facts and concepts and data, but not much of interpersonal importance beyond professional relationships.
 Prodigies had to be stimulated, after all.
 Honed, trained, pushed too far—because he couldn’t let his gift go to waste.
 As if he were some secret weapon.

-Like the fate of humanity somehow rested on his constricted shoulders.
+Like the fate of humanity somehow rested on his tense, socially stunted shoulders.

 “Where are you from?”
 Heather asked.